FamousDirector/AEGuitarEffect/README.md

 Use the `record.py` script to capture sound from your computer's default audio input source.
 Use the `train.py` script to train on the captured audio files.
 Use the `test.py` script to generate audio based on an input audio file.

+# Sound Experiments
+Decreasing the kernal size and reducing epochs gave the sound a more distorted/fuzz effect.